 2. First Landing State Park, Virginia

-Located on the Chesapeake Bay, First Landing State Park has wooded and dune-side sites.
-Enjoy easy access to a long stretch of beach and the family friendly bike trails that weave through the forest.
+Located on Chesapeake Bay, First Landing State Park has wooded and dune-side sites.
+Enjoy easy access to a long stretch of beach and the family-friendly bike trails that weave through the forest.

 3. Fort Boonsbourgh State Park, Kentucky